 1. Clear Phone Communication

-You don’t want call center employees struggling to hear the customer on the other end of the line, and you don’t want customers hearing more voices than just the customer service representative’s.
+You don’t want call center employees struggling to hear the customer on the other end of the line, and you don’t want customers hearing more voices than just the customer service representative.
 A noisy environment can make it extremely difficult to talk on the phone and hear everything clearly.
-Even if employees are wearing headsets, voices from other employees can come through the microphone and muddy their words.
+Even if employees are wearing headsets, voices from other employees can come through the microphone and make them difficult to understand.
 In a call center, clear communication should be of the highest priority.
 With soundproofing, you can make clear communication possible.